isomerpages/imda-oin/_ongoing-challenges/1b-singapore-energy-grand-challenge.md

 EMA invites submission of proposals for R&D projects that contribute towards the ambitious goal of “Improving energy efficiency by 50% from 2020 levels by 2030, to enhance competitiveness of Singapore’s businesses”.

 In the spirit of co-creating innovative ideas, companies are encouraged to collaborate with the research community and put up joint proposals.
-Proposals may include, but not be limited to, the following areas:
+Proposals may include, but not be limited to, the following areas: <br>
-(i) development of energy-efficient technologies;
+(i) development of energy-efficient technologies; <br>
-(ii) optimisation of system design; and
+(ii) optimisation of system design; and <br>
 (iii) development of innovative digitalisation initiatives.

 Interested parties may propose other focus areas that meet the challenge’s objectives.